 Width/Height of read zone – Make sure to account for the width and height of the read zone to ensure that the antenna(s) provide proper coverage for the tagged object.

-Key Takeaway: For a taller read zone, antennas can be placed on tripods and stacked vertically to ensure complete coverage.
+Key Takeaway: For a taller read zone, antennas can be placed on tripods or posts and stacked vertically to ensure complete coverage.
 The same concept applies for wider read zones.

 Speed – After testing, you’ll find that reading RFID tags at certain speeds will be, unfortunately, unattainable.
 Checkout some other RFID high-speed applications around the world to get a feel for speeds that allow for working RFID systems.